le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 keyboard.
-Up until about a year ago, the only customization I thougt was possible was the type of switch you choose, but there are many more options to consider that will improve your typing experience, your hands posture and even your typing speed.
-We'll start with the most basic options, like the type of switch and then move to the more advanced options.
+Up until about a year ago, the only customization I thougt was possible was the type of switch you choose, but there are many more options to consider that will improve your typing experience, your hands posture and even your typing speed and accuracy.
+We'll start with the most basic options, like the type of switch and then move to the more advanced ones.

 <!--toc:start-->